HebaAfify/LLAMA2-HealthCare-Chatbot/README.md

+# HealthCare ChatBot using LangChain, HuggingFace, LLama2, FAISS, and Streamlit

 ## Overview

 This project implements a conversational chatbot focused on mental health using LangChain, HuggingFace, LLama2, FAISS, and Streamlit.
 The system is designed to provide responses based on a combination of pre-existing documents, embeddings, and a language model.